 The other features of the statue include either sitting or standing Buddha whose palm lies up in the lap and their left hand may be extended upward.
 Its left hand may also be carrying a bowl of Buddhist Monk.

 The origins of Abhaya Mundra reveals that an important incident had taken place in the life of Shakyamuni Buddha.
-Protection Buddha statues represent the value of Abhaya Mundra in Buddhist Art.
+Protection Buddha statues represent the value of Abhaya Mudra in Buddhist Art.

 2. Meaning of Teaching Buddha Statue “Dharmachakra Mudra”